telerik/ajax-docs/controls/editor/functionality/toolbars/buttons/add-standard-buttons.md

 ![](images/editor-buttons001.png)

-In your .skin file declare RadEditor with the tools that will be displayed in the RadEditor instances that use this theme.Set the **SkinId**property for the RadEditor.
+In your .skin file declare RadEditor with the tools that will be displayed in the RadEditor instances that use this theme.
+Set the **SkinId** property for the RadEditor.
 This will be referenced later in the RadEditor that uses the theme.
 In this example skin file the **SkinId** is "SomeTools".

 ````XML
 <%@ register tagprefix="telerik" namespace="Telerik.Web.UI" assembly="Telerik.Web.UI" %>